 First, close the garage door.
 You can use the remote control or manually lock the door.

-Then power off the door, making sure that it does not suddenly start and hurt you when you lubricate it.
+Then power off the door, ensuring it does not suddenly start and hurt you when you lubricate it.

-Wipe the inside of these two tracks and remove any dirt and debris to ensure that no residue is left on your track
+Wipe inside these two tracks and remove any dirt and debris to ensure no residue is left on your track.

-Purchase a garage door lubrication spray and read the label carefully to ensure the lubricant you use is suitable for your door.
+Purchase a garage door lubrication spray and read the label carefully to ensure your lubricant suits your door.

-Open your door and spray lubricant on each hinge to place the lubricant on the moving parts, making it easier to open and close the garage door, using one or two sprays on each hinge.
+Open your door and spray lubricant on each hinge to place it on the moving parts, making it easier to open and close the garage door using one or two sprays on each hinge.

 Lubricate the rollers in the re-track, which will make the door lift easier and perhaps save power.

-At the top of the door, there is usually a huge spring that you need to lubricate, which can significantly reduce the noise.
+At the top of the door is usually a huge spring that you need to lubricate, which can significantly reduce the noise.

 Finally, the keyhole of the garage door is also lubricated, which makes it easy to open the garage door.